OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 [Add list of chat commands that are not represented in the collar menus here]

 [prefix] info : dumps info from Help / About into the local chat line

+[prefix] name [newname] : changes the name of the wearer in collar chat messages such as couples animations.

+[prefix] device name [newname] changes the name of the collar in menus and chat messages.